rbejar/odpmkd/README.md

 - Level 2 titles with the title of the slides.
 - Bullet points with the bullet points in the slides.
 These are nested following the nesting in the slides.

-This structure is OK-ish for a presentation, but it is not so good if you look at the whole markdown as a document.
+This structure is OK-ish for a presentation, but it is not so good if you want to look at the whole markdown as a document.

 To improve the results, besides adapting your slides to the previous comments, you might try to transform some slides where you have several visual elements properly arranged in the slide, or perhaps some tables, into